Yohanes-Mk/Gojo-Caption-and-Title-Generator/README.md

 ## Backend Server

-An Express server powers the `/generate` endpoint used to create platform specific titles and captions.
+An Express server powers the `/generate` endpoint and uses OpenAI's ChatGPT API to craft platform specific titles and captions.

 ### Running the server